-The Gazette is published twice a year and distributed to Wolfe Pack members.
+The Gazette is published approximately twice a year and distributed to Wolfe Pack members.

 As Wolfe readers know, Lon Cohen was the editor or managing editor of The Gazette with whom Wolfe had a"cozy" relationship.
 According to the New York State Library site regarding "The Early History of Newspaper Publishing in New York State:"